 Data is the currency that higher education institutions use to grow and improve themselves.
 LMS reporting enables its users to evaluate and analyze the data from each course and tailor it according to what the reports indicate.
 From knowing how well students are progressing in the course to time logs and assessment data, instructors can get to know exactly how their courses are being received.

 Knowing which courses are popular and what can help improve enrollment in other courses.
 Reviews and feedback on the course can be easily analyzed by reporting tools to present a comprehensive picture of what material students found engaging.
 Time logs can help determine what aspects of the course are perceived to be difficult or most interesting.
 Other data like average view time and the number of correct attempts can also be used to improve the courses in the future.

 An important consequence of the increased interest in eLearning platforms has been the importance given to personalized learning.
 Learning is not homogenous for everyone and different students learn in different ways.
 Personalized learning allows students to go through courses in a way that suits them.

 The pace of learning can be adjusted to match the student’s aptitude.
 Similarly, each student can set their own personalized goals within a course, learn collaboratively or individually, and take voluntary assessments as per their needs.
 There are some courses that allow for more personalization than others, but having the option to tailor their learning experience helps build confidence in students.

 5. Easy Assessment and Grading Tools

-A key advantage of having Learning Management Systems in education has been the ease with which instructors can assess their students’ performance.
+A key advantage of having Learning Management Systems for higher education institutions is the ease with which instructors can assess their students’ performance.
 Timed/Untimed tests and quizzes can be administered from the LMS and grading them can be automated and made even easier.
 Students can choose to take these assessments from anywhere.

 6. Learning On the Go